oddstream/csol/_csol.md

 ## Next

+- [ ] retire info width & height
+- [ ] baize and card scale, uses slots in .lua files
 - [ ] _Generic
+- [ ] drag card from Stock to Waste, so chk functions need to know where a card is coming from?
 - [ ] a savedPile is (`Pile` subtype members) and an `Array` of `Card*`, (in memory only for now, serialize later)
 - [ ] a savedBaize is a header (checksum, state) and an `Array` of `savedPile`
 - [ ] undo stack an `Array` of `savedBaize`